-So, with this, let’s see how we can make sure fruits help us and don’t undermine our efforts toward a cavity-free life…
+So, with this, let’s see how we can make sure fruits help us and don’t undermine our efforts to live a cavity-free life.

 The problem with sugars (even fruit sugar)

-Like we detailed in “Why teeth decay (and how to stop it)”, the issue with dietary sugar is that it causes a complete breakdown of the body’s natural system to remove the bacteria implicated with tooth decay from our teeth.
+As we explained in “Why teeth decay (and how to stop it)“, the issue with dietary sugar is that it causes a complete breakdown of the body’s natural system for removing the bacteria implicated with tooth decay from our teeth.

-Called dentinal fluid transport, this amazing system is governed by a balance of phosphorus in our blood.
-The takeaway here is that regular sugar consumption throws off this balance, which causes the dentinal fluid cleaning system to go into reverse.
+Regular sugar consumption throws off our blood phosphorus balance, which causes our dentinal fluid cleaning system to go into reverse.
 This is really bad news if we want to live a cavity-free life.

-So, how can we mitigate this damage and still get the benefit (and enjoyment) of eating fruits?
+So, how can we mitigate this damage and still get the benefit (and enjoyment) of eating fruit?

 It’s all about quantity…

-I recently told the following story in an article titled, “4 simple ways to help remineralize your child’s teeth“.
-If you didn’t catch that article, here’s a quick story from my childhood that we commonly use to explain the ‘how much fruit is ok’ answer.
+I recently told a short story from my childhood in an article titled, “4 simple ways to help remineralize your child’s teeth“.
+If you didn’t catch that article, here’s a quick recap of my story, which we commonly reference in our answers to questions about how much fruit is ok.

-As a child, my mother would put a little cardboard box of raisins in my lunch during the school week.
+As a child, my mother would send a little cardboard box of raisins with my lunch during the school week.
 I’m sure she thought she was doing something good for me.
-After all, she didn’t send me to school with a bag full of cookies (however, I certainly ate my share after coming home from school!).
+After all, she didn’t send me to school with a bag full of cookies (however, I certainly ate my share of them after coming home from school!).

-But the issue with this is the sheer quantity of sugar in that little box of raisins for a growing child.
+The issue here is the sheer quantity of sugar in that little box of raisins, especially for a growing child.

 These ‘healthy snacks for kids’ have a whopping 25 grams of sugar and 34 grams of total carbs (carbs are sugar).

-In the body of a small child, this little box of raisins will spike the blood sugar to the moon and definitely imbalance the body’s innate ability to resist tooth decay.
+In the body of a small child, this little box of raisins will spike the blood sugar to the moon.
+It will definitely imbalance the body’s innate ability to resist tooth decay.

-That would be the equivalent as me eating 4-5 of those boxes of raisins at a time and consuming 150+ grams of sugar.
+That would be the equivalent of me eating 4 to 5 of those boxes of raisins at a time and consuming 150+ grams of sugar.
 Talk about stress on the body!

-The game is to keep the size of your child in mind when considering how much fruit to serve them.
-In our view, a whole apple has much more sugar in it than a young child should eat at any one sitting.
+The key is to keep the size of your child in mind when considering how much fruit to serve them.
+From our view, a whole apple has much more sugar in it than a young child should eat in any one sitting.

-So, portion your sweet snacks to take into consideration the size of your child.
+So, portion sweet snacks according to the size of your child.

 The Frequency Factor…